 - 1 tsp. garlic salt

-- Chop onion and cook in microwave with 1/4 c. butter until onions are tenders.
+- Chop onion and cook in microwave with ¼ c. butter until onions are tenders.
 (Three or four minutes).
+You can also fry the onions in a pan on your stovetop.

 - Mix chicken soup, sour cream, cheese, salt, pepper and cooked onions together.